Ricardo Muñoz: Controversies

 In August 2009, Muñoz acknowledged that he called Whitney Young High School's principal Joyce Kenner to find a spot for his daughter whose test scores were not sufficient for admission.

 In January 2019, Muñoz was arrested and charged with misdemeanor domestic battery, stemming from an incident with his wife on New Year's Eve.
-In an order of protection filed with Cook County Domestic Violence Court, Betty Torres-Munoz alleges an intoxicated Muñoz grabbed and pushed her, causing injury to her head, back, and left arm, and that she feared for her well being.
+In an order of protection filed with Cook County Domestic Violence Court, Betty Torres-Muñoz alleges an intoxicated Muñoz grabbed and pushed her, causing injury to her head, back, and left arm, and that she feared for her well being.
 He pleaded not guilty to the charges, and was acquitted in June 2019.

 In April 2019, reports emerged that Muñoz had spent nearly $37,000 from the funds of the City Council Progressive Reform Caucus' political action committee (PAC), for which he had served as the treasurer, on "questionable" expenditures including $13,000 paid to himself.
 Caucus members reported that the discrepancy had been discovered in January and reported to the state board of elections and the Cook County State's Attorney.
 Muñoz claimed that the incident was a "misunderstanding" and that he would pay back the funds.
-In April 2021, Muñoz was indicted by federal prosecutors on 15 counts of wire fraud and one count of money laundering related to the use of Caucus PAC funds between October 2016 and June 2020 and pled not guilty to the charges.
+In April 2021, Muñoz was indicted by federal prosecutors on 15 counts of wire fraud and one count of money laundering related to the use of Caucus PAC funds between October 2016 and June 2020 and pleaded not guilty to the charges.
 In September 2021, he changed his plea to guilty on one charge of wire fraud and one charge of money laundering in a plea agreement.
 In March 2022, he was sentenced to 13 months in prison, 18 months probation and ordered to pay $6,000 in restitution.

+On August 15, 2024, he was sentenced to serve 7 more months in prison after violating his parole for driving while intoxicated in May 2024, three months after he had been released from prison.